WPOB: WPOB Today

-The station updated their music library and computer systems in 2023 to include a mix of new popular music and all-time favorites.
-This update was spearheaded by the station managers Sawyer Bogaty, Logan Todisco, and Idreis Karimzada.
+The station updated their music library and computer systems in 2026 to include a mix of new popular music and all-time favorites.
+This update was spearheaded Primarily by Noah Greenblatt and assisted by David Mirlis, Eytan Bennet, Nick Henriques, and Logan Pick.

 WPOB DJs get approximately 40 minutes to do what they want with their shows.
+These DJs are students of Plainview Old Bethpage John F. Kennedy High school.
 The station livestreams music, public service announcements (PSA), and the news every Friday via WPOB'S official website.
 The station is a member of the Emergency Alert System (EAS) and will alert the greater Plainview area of any dangerous situations.
 The newest update to the WPOB station is a TV being added to their booth and over 3,000 CDs donated to the station.

 The station's programming is student generated and there are courses available to further the student knowledge on broadcast communications.
 WPOB is run through the English Department at POB-JFK High School.

 Since July 2020, WPOB transmits to the local community through a RoIP system to provide the best quality sound.